tarantool/doc/doc/book/box/triggers.rst

 * :ref:`swim_object:on_member_event() <swim-on_member_event>`,
 * :doc:`/reference/reference_lua/box_session/on_access_denied`.

+Then the server will store the callback function and call it when the corresponding event happens.

 All triggers have the following characteristics:

 * Triggers are defined only by the :ref:`'admin' user <authentication-owners_privileges>`.